An Overview of qdbp

 ].

-(* We can also call functions in the target language.
-See `samples/int.qdbp` for
+(* We can also call external C functions *)

-(* If you were to import this file from another file, the result would be this
+(* If you were to import this tutorial from another file, the result would be this string*)

 " This concludes the language reference and tutorial "